mdsauce/nethelp/README.md

 ```
 $ chmod 755 nethelp-linux
 ```
+You may get a `permission denied` type error if you try and run without this step.

 ### Build
 Built using [Cobra](https://github.com/spf13/cobra) and go1.11.
 Cobra is basically a templating tool for CLI and generator for the file structure.
 Cobra is built  on top of [pflag](https://github.com/spf13/pflag) which expands on the std library flag package in Go.